Attractions and activities

 Train passes for the Bernese Oberland

 Besides the nation-wide rail passes, there is the Berner Oberland Pass.
-It offers very good value for your money, and it's worth looking into this pass if you plan to stay in this area during all or most of your holidays in Switzerland.
+It offers great value for your money.
+Look into this pass if you plan to stay in this area during all or most of your holidays.

 If you plan to stay in the Jungfrau Region mostly, have a look at the Jungfrau Travel Pass.